MicrosoftDocs/microsoft-365-docs/microsoft-365/compliance/customer-lockbox-requests.md

 Customer Lockbox ensures that Microsoft can't access your content to do service operations without your explicit approval.
 Customer Lockbox brings you into the approval workflow process that Microsoft uses to ensure only authorized requests allow access to your content.
 To learn more about Microsoft’s workflow process, see [Privileged access management in Microsoft 365](privileged-access-management-solution-overview.md).

-If an issue arises with the service, Microsoft engineers are usually able to troubleshoot and fix the problem.
-Microsoft engineers use telemetry and debugging tools that avoid the need for humans to access your content.
-Only rare cases require a Microsoft engineer to access customer content to determine the root cause and fix the issue.
-If you have enabled Customer Lockbox, the engineer must request access from you as a final step in the approval workflow.
-The final step gives you the option to approve or deny the request.
+Occasionally, Microsoft engineers help troubleshoot and fix issues that arise with the service.
+Usually, engineers fix issues using extensive telemetry and debugging tools Microsoft has in place for its services.
+However, some cases require a Microsoft engineer to access your content to determine the root cause and fix the issue.
+Customer Lockbox requires the engineer to request access from you as a final step in the approval workflow.
+This gives you the option to approve or deny the request for your organization, and provide direct-access control to your content.

 ### Customer Lockbox overview video